-While representing a wide range of ages, how welcoming the Muscle Beach community was to people of color is debated by scholars.
-Two historians who have made significant contributions to scholarship about Muscle Beach, Elsa Devienne and Jan Todd, disagree about its demographics.
-They both recognize that some beaches in California were informally segregated into the mid-century.
-101 Yet Todd and Devienne disagree about the racial diversity of the Muscle Beach scene itself.
+diversity of the Muscle Beach scene itself.
 Todd argues that "participation on the platform at Muscle Beach was still a largely white phenomenon."
 She points to African American weightlifting champion John Davis and a handful of Black Mr. Muscle Beach participants as exceptions to a majority-white scene.
-102 Devienne contests that "Muscle Beach crowds, as attested by photographs with Black and Asian spectators standing among other onlookers, were thus incredibly diverse."
+Devienne contests that "Muscle Beach crowds, as attested by photographs with Black and Asian spectators standing among other onlookers, were thus considerably diverse."
 She writes that people of color were participants at the beach, too, not just spectators.
-Like Todd, she mentions the African American, Asian, and Hispanic competitors of the bodybuilding contests at the beach, such as Joe Gomez, who won Mr. Muscle Beach in 1951.
-In contrast to Todd, she includes them as evidence of a racially tolerant beach culture that mirrored the inclusivity of the sports of weightlifting and bodybuilding.103
+Like Todd, she mentions the male African American, Asian, and Hispanic competitors of the bodybuilding contests at the beach, including a photograph of eighteen-year-old Mr. Muscle Beach contestant Albert Ruiz.
+In contrast to Todd, she includes them as evidence of a racially tolerant beach culture that mirrored the inclusivity of the sports of weightlifting and bodybuilding, with the recognition that "racial tolerance was stretched by the athletes' revealing bathing suits and the presence of white female athletes alongside non-white men."
+106

 While Devienne argues that Muscle Beach was diverse, she recognizes that it was re-written as a white space in the media.
 As California beach culture became associated with the aesthetic of "thin, tan, taut bodies with sun-bleached blond hair and pearly white teeth," it was equated with whiteness.
-104 Teen movies of the period only pictured white beachgoers, and the press erased the non-white Muscle Beach performers.
-105 Part of the allure of the Southern California beach to some was its perception as a place for white Americans to escape "racial tensions linked to the nascent civil rights movement."
-106 The media did not reflect reality but shaped how we remember Muscle Beach today.
-While people of color participated as athletes and onlookers at Muscle Beach, they were not featured in the media like white beachgoers.
-As a result, the beach is memorialized mainly as a white, heterosexual phenomenon and space.
+Teen movies of the period only pictured white beachgoers, and the press erased the non-white Muscle Beach performers.
+Part of the allure of the Southern California beach to some was its perception as a place for white Americans to escape "racial tensions linked to the nascent civil rights movement."
+The media did not reflect reality but shaped how we remember Muscle Beach today.
+While people of color participated as athletes

-101 Devienne, Sand Rush, 144; Todd, "The Halcyon Days of Muscle Beach," 247.
+&lt;sup>105 Todd, "The Halcyon Days of Muscle Beach," 247-248.

-103 Devienne, "The Life, Death, and Rebirth of Muscle Beach," 340-341.
+&lt;sup>106 Devienne, "The Life, Death, and Rebirth of Muscle Beach," 340-341.